 The fact that it went with the church as a whole the same as with Israel is shown by the history of the church.
 The church has also received many blessings from God.
 These are not earthly blessings, as is the case with Israel.
 Israel has received a piece of land full of treasures (Deu 8:7-10).
 The blessings received by the church are spiritual, heavenly blessings.
 We can find them especially in the letter to the Ephesians.
 In it we read that God predestined the believers “to adoption as sons through Jesus Christ to Himself” (Eph 1:5), and that all believers of the church together with the Lord Jesus are above all things (Eph 1:10), and much more.

 These blessings the church has received are on the basis of the work of the Lord Jesus on the cross and His glorification in heaven.
 After He had returned to heaven, He sent the Holy Spirit to earth.
-As a result, all believers have become unity, with one another and with the Lord Jesus in heaven.
+As a result, all believers have become a unity, with one another and with the Lord Jesus in heaven.
 God has given these heavenly blessings to the church from the moment the church came into being through the pouring forth of the Holy Spirit on Pentecost (Acts 2:1-4; 1Cor 12:13).

-At that time the church did not yet know how rich she was.
+At that time, the church did not yet know how rich she was.
 Especially the apostle Paul was used by God to make these blessings known to her.
 Paul wrote about this in several letters, but especially in the one to the church in Ephesus.
 To learn about these blessings it is therefore important that the believer reads the Bible and arranges his life accordingly.
 That is, he lives on earth in the consciousness that his real life is above, “hidden with Christ in God” (Col 3:3).

 But what has the church done with all these blessings?
 The church soon forgot that she is connected with the Lord Jesus in heaven and that she has such heavenly blessings.
 She has become more and more concerned with the things of the world, as if she belongs here on earth and not in heaven.
 The “first love”, the most important love, the love to the Lord Jesus to Whom she owes everything, is “left” (Rev 2:4).
 As a result, she has ended up in a downward spiral and so little now goes out from the church.

 Yet it is still possible to enjoy the blessings of God.
 This is the case when there is a confession of unfaithfulness and an appeal to the grace of God.
 Then He will give a solution, just as He did with Israel at the time.
 Not that the church as a whole will be restored.
-That has not been the case in Judges with regard to Israel either.
+That has not been the case in the book of Judges with regard to Israel either.
 What we see, however, is that God, through the faithfulness of individuals, still gives blessings to all or part of the people.
 This also applies to the church today.
 The faithfulness of a few has positive consequences for many.

 A brief review

-To indicate in which period of the history of God’s people the events take place in Judges, it is good to look back to the book that precedes it, the book of Joshua.
+To indicate in which period of the history of God’s people the events take place in the book of Judges, it is good to look back to the book that precedes it, the book of Joshua.
 It tells how the people entered the land under leadership of Joshua.
 In Joshua 1-12 we are told about the progress made in taking possession of the land.
 Many enemies are defeated and a lot of land is captured.

 But after Joshua 12, God says to Joshua: “Very much of the land remains to be possessed” (Jos 13:1).
-From Joshua 13 onwards, the land is divided and each tribe is assigned its inheritance.
+From Joshua 13 onward, the land is divided and each tribe is assigned its inheritance.
 It follows from the above that the people have two tasks:

 1. what has already been conquered must be defended and